 Without return from you within 24 hours of your arrival, any damage, breakage or loss will be deducted from your deposit.

-An envelope will be left in a safe near the reception with:
+An envelope will be left in a safe or mailbox near the reception with:

 - The barrier pass